 The first factor that influences how long it will take to reach Dutch B1 is your native language.

-Dutch B1 – how many hours? compared to English B1
+Dutch B1 – how many hours?
+The languages that are the furthest from Dutch

 These outcomes show that the more your mother’s tongue differs from the language you want to learn, the harder you have to work to learn that language.